-Every session we will walk over to Harptree Court with our intrepid explorers to spend about an hour and a half outdoors in a truly beautiful setting.
-We are very lucky to have such an amazing facility on our doorstep and aim to utilise it to its full potential over each academic year.
+Forest School is offered to the pre reception children whose core attendance hours are more than 6 hours plus Forest School hours.
+Every Friday, we head out to Harptree Court, with our intrepid explorers to spend about an hour and a half outdoors in a truly beautiful setting.
+We are very lucky to have 55 acres of private woodland, fields and a varity of trees to explore and aim to utilise it to its full potential over each academic year.

 Through Forest School children are able to develop a lifelong love and understanding of the natural environment, whilst developing the core purposes of the Forest School ethos, namely, development of self-esteem, confidence and social skills.

 Principle 1: Forest School is a long-term process of frequent and regular sessions in a woodland or natural environment, rather than a one-off visit.
 Planning, adaptation, observations and reviewing are integral elements of Forest School.